grecoe/AirflowDagExample/README.md

 To test this example you will need to follow the instructions below.

 1. Create a Virtual Machine in Azure (I chose the Ubuntu DSVM because it has a bunch of needed tools already installed)
-2. Create a conda environment with this environment file:
+2. Create a conda environment with this environment file.
+It includes data from the public ODSU work done by Microsoft/Google and others:
 ```
 name: AirflowEnv
 channels: